Thalleous88/trigram/README.md

 # Trigram

-trigram model using one layer of neurons to generate names
+Trigram model using one layer of neurons to generate names built using pytorch